top of page

 2. Hierarchical Structure

-Tendons and ligaments are organized in a hierarchy:
+Tendons and ligaments are organised in a hierarchy:

 This organisation allows them to handle immense forces but also creates vulnerability — damage at any level affects the entire structure.